AntoineButeau/BitcoinBot/README.md

 * Note: `get_price_percentage_change_against_threshold()` is between `updater.start_polling()` and `updater.idle()` since we want to have the bot started before fetching data from CoinMarketCap to determine the price change against threshold.
 If you put the function before, the bot will not start properly.

 ## What's Next (Non-Paid Improvements)
-- Improve handling of user and chat_id
+- Improve handling of user and chat_id.
 - Have users set currency and locale based on their preference.
-- Alert users of daily price changes
+- Alert users of daily price changes.
 - Add Bitcoin Quiz where users can test their knowledge of Bitcoin and learn.
 - Improve `satoshi` command where it would send quotes from the Bitcoin Whitepaper.